codefellows/seattle-ops-301d8/class-08/lab/README.md

   - Explain in your own words how this RADIUS configuration facilitates AAA management

 Submit detailed documentation regarding all of the above configurations.

+### Part 7: Topology 2

+When the other tasks are complete, review the topology and update, revise, extend, or add details as necessary.

+Was your initial topology accurate to the finished product?
+Why or why not?

 ## Stretch Goals (Optional Objectives)